junioramilson/rust-lambda-graphql/README.md

 # rust-lambda-graphql
-Simple implementation of Rust and GraphQL running on Lambda.
+Simple implementation of Rust and GraphQL (async_graphql) running on Lambda.